 - Statement of Applicability

-In addition, an internal auditing programme is followed, and internal audits are carried out by Gary Walmsley.
-Management Review Meetings are held every six months, chaired by Gary Walmsley and attended by the Management Forum.
+In addition, an internal auditing programme is followed, and internal audits are carried out by a dedicated Compliance Officer.
+Management Review Meetings are held annually, chaired by the Compliance Officer and attended by the Management Forum.